renerocksai/sublimeless_zk/README.md

 # The Sublime-less Zettelkasten

-This is a note taking app to enable ID-based, Wiki-style links, and #tags in your documents.
+This is a note taking app that enables clickable ID-based Wiki-style links, and #tags in your plain text (Markdown) documents.

 If you follow the (plain-text) Zettelkasten method (as proposed by [Zettelkasten.de](https://zettelkasten.de) or [takesmartnotes.com](http://takesmartnotes.com/#moreinfo)), this might appeal to you.